falcon-computing/genome-release/deploy/aws/scripts/README.md

 ## Pre-requisites
 To perform the performance test in the AWS instance, the following need to be in place:

+- In AWS, folder /genome/ with some key data should be mounted.
 - Configure aws such that messages can be sent out.

 - Storage Device should be defined in /local/ with two sub-folders : fastq/ and ref/